32. Central America part 2 – 2013

 In the late 1800s the French, who had built the Suez Canal, wanted to repeat their feat and began to build a canal.
 They did not understand that while the Suez was built in flat, dry land, Panama is mountainous.
 In addition, the climate is humid, rainy, and full of yellow fever.
 Here they would have had to dig very deeply to get through the mountain range.
 An enormous number of people died from yellow fever during the French experiment.

 The U.S. took over and used the lock system so that less of the mountain had to be dug out.
 Also, doctors had just discovered that mosquitoes caused yellow fever and they took steps to clear out all stagnant waters, and improve sanitary conditions.
 The Panama canal was finished in 1914.
 In 2013, we crossed the original canal.
 Today, there is a new canal to accommodate the newer even bigger ships.
-I did a partial canal crossing, in the new canal, earlier this year on my cruise with my daughter, Maggie and her family.

 We entered from the Pacific, had to go up in stages, cross the lake and then go down to the Caribbean in stages.